Contact us: +372 742 4241 | info@istartu.ee

 I was born in Tartu grew up in a little village near Viljandi.
 After graduation from high school, I decided to take one year off.
 Life led me to Italy where I worked as a babysitter.
 After coming back to Estonia, I started studying educational sciences at Tartu University.
 After graduation, I moved to Finland where I also worked as a teacher at an English-immersion kindergarten.
 As an Estonian my heart will always belong to Estonia, so after six years I came back.
 I have been working at TIS since September 2017.
 It has been a great journey full of new experiences and knowledge, wonderful children and good friendships.
 I love my work!
 I spend most of my free time with my family.
 We love to take nature trips, go to the cinema and theatre, and experience new things.

-Aleksandra Griffel
+Aleksandra Griffel-Saarivuori

 Kindergarten Teacher